Human Motion Transfer with 3D Constraints and Detail Enhancement: Experiments

 \subsection{Quantitative Results}

-{\bf Evaluation Metrics.} We use objective metrics for quantitative evaluation under two different conditions: 1) To directly measure the quality of the generated images, we perform self-transfer in which the source and target are the same subject, and then use SSIM \cite{wang2004image} and learning-based perceptual similarity (LPIPS) \cite{zhang2018perceptual} to assess the similarity between source and target images.
-We split frames of each subject into training and test set at the ratio of 8:2 for this evaluation.
-2) We also evaluate the performance of cross-subject transfer where the source and target are different subjects, using inception score \cite{salimans2016improved} and Fréchet Inception Distance \cite{heusel2017gans} as metrics.
-It should be noted that we compute the FID score between the original and generated target images since there exists no ground truth for comparison in this case.
-We exclude the green screen dataset in quantitative evaluation to focus on more challenging cases.
+{\bf Evaluation Metrics.} We use objective metrics for quantitative evaluation under two different conditions: 1) To directly measure the quality of generated images, we perform self-transfer, in which the source and target are the same subject, and then use SSIM \cite{wang2004image} and learning-based perceptual similarity (LPIPS) \cite{zhang2018perceptual} to assess the similarity between source and target images.
+We split frames of each subject into \hbmajor{a training set} and \hbmajor{a} validation set at the ratio of 8:2 for this evaluation.
+2) We also evaluate the performance of cross-subject transfer, where the source and target are different subjects, using inception score \cite{salimans2016improved} and Fréchet Inception Distance (FID)~\cite{heusel2017gans} as metrics.
+It should be noted that we compute the FID score between the original and generated target images since there exists no ground truth for comparison in this case. \sytneww{We also fine-tune the inception module~\cite{Szegedy2016RethinkingTI} with the Market-1501 dataset~\cite{zheng2015scalable} on the Person-ReID task, which serves as a more accurate feature extractor for synthesized human images due to the reduced domain gap, as demonstrated in~\cite{Li2019DenseIA}.
+We denote this metric as ``\textbf{IS-ReID}''.} We exclude the green screen dataset in quantitative evaluation to focus on more challenging cases.

 The metrics mentioned above are all based on single frames, which cannot reflect the smoothness of generated image sequences.
-The effect of mesh filtering in time series can be observed in the video results and quantitatively measured by the user study.
+The effect of mesh filtering in time series can be observed in the video results and quantitatively measured by the user study in Sec~\ref{sec:user evaluation}.

-\subsubsection{Comparison with existing methods.}
+\subsubsection{Comparison with Existing Methods.}